ad988x/log_analysis_project/README.md

 	FROM log, articles
 	WHERE articles.slug = substring(path,10)
 	GROUP BY articles.author;
-	SELECT name, vws
-	from authors, numViews
-	where authors.id = numViews.author
-	ORDER BY vws DESC

 This query has been defined in the procedure as "query2".